bosoxfanx5/CS313Team/README.md

 # CS313Team
 CS - 313 Team Project

+This is a project for CS 313 Web Engineering II.

 ## Purpose
 This project is to demonstrate a team collaborative effort in developing a full stack application utilizing knowledge gained throughout the course.